DannySprouse/Psychic-Game/README.md

 PSYCHIC GAME

-Tools: HTML5, CSS3, Bootstrap4, Google Fonts, JavaScript, Media Queries
+Tools: HTML5, CSS3, Bootstrap4, Google Fonts, JavaScript, Photoshop CS6, Media Queries

 Purpose:  Designed originally as a web application to be played as a PC game; later redesigned to be played on mobile devices as well